-Despite only being 17 years old, Manchester United’s Alejandro Garnacho is already being tipped for a big future.
+Despite only being 18 years old, Manchester United’s Alejandro Garnacho already looks set for a big future.

-We’ve taken a look at what people have been saying about United’s next wonderkid.
+After receiving rave reviews from a number of big names, we’ve taken a look at what people have been saying about Garnacho.

 “Still only 17, but a player that hopefully if he keeps his feet on the ground.
 If he keeps trying to get better every day, he will not only be sitting on the bench but there is every chance he will be playing for this club.”

 – “Alejandro Garnacho is a very talented gifted player,” he told Stadium Astro.